 - Forced to make (and pay for) multiple round-trips

 We’re dishing on everything we’ve learned in over 30 years of packing & moving millions of Texas households.
-Here’s how to pack everything you own and have a no-sweat move—no matter where you live or how many items you own!
+Here’s how to pack everything you own and have a no-sweat move—no matter where you live or how many items you have!

 For most people, figuring out when and how to start packing is the biggest hurdle.
 But, following what we call the P.O.P method will help you conquer the packing process without getting overwhelmed!
 Here's how it works:

-The first step in the P.O.P process is to prioritize what you have to pack and when.
+The first step in the P.O.P process is to prioritize what you have to pack and when:

-Do certain items have to be delivered to your second destination or a storage unit?
+- Do certain items have to be delivered to your second destination or a storage unit?

-Are some pieces heavier or more delicate than others?
+- Are some pieces heavier or more delicate than others?

-Does something have more intricate parts to disassemble?
+- Does something have more intricate parts to disassemble?

-Will you need it urgently at your new place (like dishes, towels, or bedsheets)?
+- Will you need it urgently at your new place (like dishes, towels, or bedsheets)?

 Specialty items (looking at you, Peloton) may need to be dismantled or uninstalled by an experienced representative.
 This may or may not be someone from the parent manufacturing company.
 Since these types of pieces will take more time and attention, it’s a good idea to rank them in one of two ways:

 - Number each item in order of importance